jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 ------------------------

-Seam and lattice binding simulates a scenario in which protein A binds to the MT seam with a different affinity than the MT lattice.
+Seam and lattice binding simulates a scenario in which protein A binds to the MT seam dimers with a different affinity than the MT lattice dimers.

 .. image:: $(IMAGES)/running-seam
    :width: 1.747in